-Bonnechere offers four Rustic Cabins for rent.
+Bonnechere offers five Rustic Cabins for rent.
 Come and stay with us along the banks of the Bonnechere River while discovering a world of recreation close by.
 For those who are looking for a break away from the everyday, try sleeping under a solid roof in log beds.
 The cabins are set along the scenic Bonnechere River and are built and trimmed in pine lumber which gives them a warm, cozy, “rustic” experience.

 The cabins are within a short walk of a central bathroom facility and water tap.
 Bathroom facilities and water is not provided directly at the cabins.

 Visitors should bring their own bedding, food, pots, pans, dishes, cutlery and other personal items.

 Please note that domestic animals (pets) are not permitted in the cabins and smoking is prohibited.

 Parking for one vehicle is included in your rental fee.